trautonen/cdk-dns-validated-certificate/API.md

 The role that is used for the custom resource Lambda execution.

 The role is given permissions to request certificates from ACM.
-If the ``validationRole`` is provided, this role is also given permission to assume the ``validationRole``.
+If there are any ``validationRole``s provided, this role is also given permission to assume the ``validationRole``.
 Otherwise it is assumed that the hosted zone is in same account and the execution role is given permissions to change DNS records for the given ``domainName``.

 ---